-This Privacy (“Policy”) covers the Dietitians Association of Australia’s (‘DAA’s’) collection, holding, use and disclosure of Personal Information.
+This Privacy (“Policy”) covers the Dietitians Australia’s (‘DA’s’) collection, holding, use and disclosure of Personal Information.

 ‘Personal Information’ means the information or an opinion (including information or an opinion forming part of a database), whether true or not, and whether recorded in a material form or not, about an individual whose identity is apparent, or can reasonably be ascertained, from the information or opinion.